Pope County, Minnesota

 Pope County is a county in the U.S. state of Minnesota.
 As of the 2020 census, the population was 11,308.
 Its county seat is Glenwood.
 The county was formed in 1862 and organized in 1866.

 History

 Pope County was identified by the state legislature in 1862 and named for John Pope, a Union Army general who had worked as a surveyor in the area.
 Its organization was effected in 1866.

+Until May 1965, when county option was eliminated, Pope County was a dry county; no beverages with over 3.2% alcohol could be sold.

 Pope County was the location of several protests against the CU Powerline in the 1970s.